amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

     - My main concern is whether the use of stochastic REs is really useful (see above)

-Please see above, in the initial 500 words of this response.
+See the shared section at the top of this response.

                                 -------------